 Meats!
 Meats meats meats.
 The “ham” burger is killer, as are any and all of the other red meat options.
 Go here to feel like the carnivore you are.

 These last two restaurants are a little further afield, but worth the walk or cheapo-uber.
-Huxley is on the northern border of a somewhat-gritty hood, but a great place to dine on the most quintessentially-Californian dish of them all: avocado toast with uni.
-Good for solo dining or a date, if you're in the mood.
+Huxley is a great place to dine on the most quintessentially-Californian dish of them all: avocado toast with uni.
+Good for solo dining or a date, if you’re in the mood.